 The Forex Market is probably one of the most misunderstood markets among any asset classes.
 Without an exchange or any centralized clearing house, Forex invites many misunderstandings.

-One of the greatest misconceptions is the liquidity relationship between the Forex Broker and the Bank or Liquidity Provider.
-You can find many Forex Brokers that are out there promoting a multibank STP setup with over 10 banks and sometimes listing as many as 15 banks.
-Immediately the trader assumes that the more banks the better the liquidity.
+One of the most significant misconceptions is the liquidity relationship between the Forex Broker and the Bank or Liquidity Provider.
+You can find many Forex Brokers that are out there promoting a multibank STP setup with over ten banks and sometimes listing as many as 15 banks.
+Immediately the trader assumes that the more banks, the better the liquidity.
 In reality, this is not the case.
-When a Forex Broker establishes a liquidity relationship there are expectations for order flow to that liquidity.
+When a Forex Broker establishes a liquidity relationship, there are expectations for order flow to that liquidity.

 Banks do not like it when lines of liquidity are opened and up and not used.
-There are also minimum thresholds that need to be met in order to maintain the liquidity relationship.
-Even large established Forex Brokers would be challenged to do this with over 10 banks in the mix.
+There are also minimum thresholds that need to be met to maintain the liquidity relationship.
+Even sizeable established Forex Brokers would be challenged to do this with over ten banks in the mix.
 On average most brokers use no more than 5 to 6 banks.
 This amount is usually sufficient to cover all of the major pairs and any exotics that the Forex Broker might offer.

-Communication is a key component to the liquidity relationship.
+Communication is a crucial component of the liquidity relationship.
 The Forex Broker needs to keep the Bank or Liquidity Provider informed of any changes that might impact on how they manage risk.
 They usually want to know and understand the type of client and if the order flow represents professional traders.